alifsemi/sdk-alif/doc/release_notes/source/index.rst

       - Updated the document to incorporate E1C and Balletto.
     * - 1.2
       - Updated the document to include I3C, CAN FD and Touch screen
+    * - 1.3
+      - Updated the document to include DAC12, UTimer Counter, QDEC and SDMMC

 Indices and tables
 ==================